Some of the Many Ways You Can Play to Evolve

 Empathy (Empathy-for-other): “When I imagine you in that situation where no one is expecting you to speak and you do, I wonder if you were simultaneously afraid and elated [maybe stop here to get a response before guessing at needs…] because you value expression and courage?”

-The idea is to practice these methods so that they become integrated into our way of being so then we can abandon the formula.
+The idea is to practice these methods so that they become integrated into our way of being so we can then abandon the formula.

 In crucial conversations I recommend slowing it down.
-We might just make the observation and guess at their feeling, wait for a response, and go from there to - if appropriate - guess at the wants/values.
+We might first just make the observation and guess at their feeling, wait for a response, and go from there to – if appropriate – guess at the wants/values.

 Matt, Josephine, and Stacy are playing.